hqutrung/findfun/About.md

-Your privacy is critically important to us.
-At Automattic, we have a few fundamental principles:

 *   We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.
 *   We store personal information for only as long as we have a reason to keep it.